iknowjason/PurpleCloud/docs/tools/sentinel.md

 ### Example 2:  One Windows 10 Endpoint with Sysmon installed

-This generates a single Windows 10 Endpoint with Sysmon installed.
+This generates a single Windows 10 Endpoint with Sysmon and Atomic Red Team (ART) installed.

 ```
 python3 sentinel.py --endpoint 1
 ```

 All Windows 10 Pro systems will automatically send logs to Sentinel.
-Some small manual steps are required (listed above) to get Sysmon and Security logs properly working.

 ### Example 3: Domain Controller with Forest and Users + Windows Domain Join (Randomly Generate Users)